 CRE Ups its Social Media Game

-RealShare BOSTON is back, where we will be covering the impact of start-ups in downtown Boston, construction and development projects and Boston's new up and coming neighborhoods.
-RealShare Boston attracts over 200 commercial real estate professionals across the sector at RealShare BOSTON on September 9.
+Have you registered for RealShare BOSTON yet?
+Hear the latest on construction and development projects and Boston's new up and coming neighborhoods.
+RealShare Boston attracts more than 200 commercial real estate professionals across the sector at RealShare BOSTON on September 9.

 BOSTON-The commerical real estate industry has faced many changes over the years, and the best news is that it has yet to finish adapting.
 More women, for instance, should be taking on prominent roles and new technologies are creeping into everyday industry interactions.
 Cassidy Turley's senior vice president Linda McDonough spoke with Globest.com about her views regarding women in the field, and the ever-increasing importance and prominence of social media.
 Want to follow her on Twitter?
 Check out @CassidyTurleyMA for her insight on the Boston market and more.